All Episodes

 The only hope they have is to scare people away from the Republicans and back to the Democrats.

-Because it's fascinating to watch how the Democrats and the media are trying to pull this and how the Republicans are.
+This is actually worth a bit more discussion from a political and scientific perspective because it's fascinating to watch how the Democrats and the media are trying to pull this and how the Republicans are.

 I'm looking at the fact there still isn't a whole lot of polling data out there on these November races.

-The major networks have not mentioned it.
+The major networks have not mentioned it, not once.

 They are not talking about the polls they have that show Democrats getting shellacked.